Optimizing a parameterized controlled gate using Free Quaternion Selection: Acknowledgement

+where $n$ is the number of Trotter steps.
+To suppress trotter error, the value of $n$ must be increased as $t$ increases, but the circuit length increases accordingly.
+Although unitary compilation aims to compress circuit depth, the compiled time-evolution operator must still be embedded in the quantum circuit at least once.
+Thus, special attention must be paid to the time parameter $t$ to ensure that the resulting circuit remains executable on NISQ devices.

+However, if sequential compilation is allowed, it becomes possible to separately compile decomposed components and later recompile the approximated operators together.
+For instance, $\mathrm{exp}(-i\frac{H_1}{\hbar}\frac{t}{n})$ and $\mathrm{exp}(-i\frac{H_2}{\hbar}\frac{t}{n})$ can be individually approximated by $W_1$ and $W_2$, which are then $W_1$ and $W_2$ compiled together.
+Therefore, in this work, we focus on $t$ in terms of compression efficiency and trainability, rather than feasibility of the reference unitary.

+To this end, we consider two time steps, $\Delta t = 1/16$ and $1.0$, and perform compilation for each.
+A small $t$ is advantageous for mitigating barren plateaus, as the target unitary is close to the identity, making warm-start strategies more effective.
+For $t=1/16$, single-qubit gates are initialized with rotation angles randomly sampled from $[0, \pi/18]$ and rotation axes randomly distributed over the Bloch sphere.
+Each controlled gate is initialized as a controlled-Z gate.

+On the other hand, a small $t$ is disadvantageous when considering downstream applications, since simulating longer time intervals would require many repetitions of the complied operators, leading to circuits too deep for NISQ hardware.
+In contrast, for $t = 1.0$, warm-starting is no loger valid, so we performed 10 independent compilations with randomly initialized parameters and selected the one yielding the lowest cost.
+While such parallel compilation is feasible on current quantum platforms, it alone is insufficient to guarantee successful compilation when barren plateaus are present.
+To improve variational optimization efficiency, we leveraged the properties of cFQS, combined with additional techniques detailed below.

-Figure \ref{fig:HST_H2} shows the best trajectory of unitary compilation, where the cost function were switched from $C_\mathrm{LHST}$ to $C_\mathrm{HST}$ after five sweeps of parameter updates.
-Firstly, all compilations are almost converged with $C_\mathrm{LHST}$ and the cost values were not improved after switching to $C_\mathrm{HST}$, which implies that parametrization of controlled operation is important in this task.
-Secondly, it is worth noting that the FQS optimizations did little to improve costs.
-Thirdly, it is distinct that the SCF-cFQS optimization exhibits the fast convergence although the resulting cost is comparable to that from cFQS.
-Given that SCF-cFQS requires twice as many CNOT operations as cFQS, cFQS is advantageous in circuit compression rate.
-Hence, in the following part, we focus on cFQS rather than SCF-cFQS.
+Figure~\ref{fig:HST_H2} shows the best compilation trajectory.
+The cost function was switched from $C_\mathrm{LHST}$ to $C_\mathrm{HST}$ after five parameter update sweeps.
+First, all compilations nearly converged under $C_\mathrm{LHST}$, and switching to $C_\mathrm{HST}$ led to no further improvement, indicating that parametrization of the controlled gates is crucial.
+Second, the of FQS alone showed minimal cost reduction.
+Third, while SCF-cFQS exhibited fast convergence, its final cost was comparable to that of cFQS.
+Given that SCF-cFQS requires twice as many CNOT gates as cFQS, the latter is more advantageous for circuit compression.
+Therefore, we focus on cFQS in the remainder of this study.